What is PCI DSS?

-Using unique IDs (or preventing account sharing between several users) not only limits exposure, but also helps the organization trace the chain of events when a breach occurs.
-This makes it easier to respond and contain a data breach, as well as determine its origin and progression.
+Using unique IDs (or preventing account sharing between several users) not only limits exposure but helps the organization trace the chain of events when a breach occurs.
+This makes it easier to respond and contain a data breach and determine its origin and progression.

-This requirement also states that two-factor authentication is required for any user to access cardholder data remotely.
+This requirement also states that multi-factor authentication (MFA) is required for any user to access cardholder data environments.

-Requirement 9 focuses on physical security of cardholder data.
+This requirement focuses on the physical security of cardholder data.
 According to this standard, all hard copies of CHD (such as paper files or hard drives) must be retained in a secure physical location.
 Access should be granted only to those with the necessary privileges; an access log should be maintained.